S-W-Leong/TouchNoGo-finhack/focus.md

 Key interactions:

-- change one threshold or one action band
+- edit one threshold, action band, or whitelisted variable
+- draft one readable control
 - rerun the replay
 - compare before vs after
+- keep the result as draft

 Optional only if the core demo is already stable: